-When a programmer designs a kernel for an operating system, they have a few different way they can look at disks.
-One is to divide the platters into cylinders, heads and sectors.
+When a programmer designs a kernel for an operating system, they have a few different ways they can look at disks.
+One is to divide the platters into cylinders, heads, and sectors.
 This was the classic way to refer to hard drives for the longest time.
-Genuine disk geometry has never really been important to Linux, and this scheme unfortunately runs out of addresses after approximately 8 binary Gigabytes.
-The second way is to use Logical C/H/S addressing, which does this, but then allows the disk controller to map cylinder, head and sector numbers wherever they’d like.
+Genuine disk geometry has never really been important to Linux, and this scheme unfortunately runs out of addresses after approximately 8 binary gigabytes.
+The second way is to use Logical C/H/S addressing, which does this, but then allows the disk controller to map cylinder, head, and sector numbers wherever they like.
 This is why an operating system could theoretically claim there were heads in an SD card or a USB stick when this is physically impossible.

 The third method is through Logical Block Addressing, which is what LBA stands for.
 Each physical block in a volume receives a numeral in this scheme.
 The operating system tells the disk controller to write to a certain numbered block, but doesn’t actually know whether that’s the direct block on disk.
 This is the scheme most used today, and it’s certainly been used on the vast majority of hard disks since the mid-1990s.

-Linux offers kernel support to mount a wide variety of partition types without direct input, but it’s still best not to be too outlandish when selecting them.
-You could toast your data if you made a very strange partition type to file system matching choice.
+Linux provides kernel support to mount a wide variety of partition types without direct input.
+However, it’s still better to avoid making unconventional selections.
+You could compromise your data if you select a very unusual match between partition type and file system.

 Method 4: System Calls from the Linux Programmer’s Manual

-Onboard man pages readers included with a majority of Linux distributions can actually give you a crash course on system calls, which can help immensely with learning about the kernel.
-Start the xman graphical man pages browser either from a .desktop link if you have one, or alternatively by holding down the super key and R at the same time then typing xman and pushing enter.
-Select the “Manual Page” option and then choose “Sections” and finally “(2) System Calls” from the drop-down menu.
+Man pages readers, which are included onboard with a majority of Linux distributions, can provide a crash course on system calls, significantly aiding in learning about the kernel.
+You can start the xman graphical man pages browser either from a .desktop link, if available, or alternatively by holding down the super key and R simultaneously, then typing ‘xman’ and pressing enter.
+Choose the ‘Manual Page’ option, after which you should select ‘Sections’, and finally ‘(2) System Calls’ from the drop-down menu.